numbfrank/n8n-nodes-tuoni/README.md

 ## Credentials

-Create a new credential of type “Tuoni API” in n8n:
+Create a new credential of type "Tuoni API - JWT Authentication API" in n8n:

 - **Server URL**: Base URL to your Tuoni instance (e.g., `https://localhost:8443` or `https://tuoni.example.com:8443`)
 - **Username**: Your Tuoni username
 - **Password**: Your Tuoni password
 - **Ignore SSL Issues**: Enable this for self-signed certificates (common in local/test environments)

-- **Authentication Method**: Choose between:
-  - **Basic (Username/Password)** - Works for all basic operations
-  - **JWT** - Obtains and caches a JWT token for subsequent requests
+The credential uses JWT authentication - it automatically obtains a token from your Tuoni server when needed and includes it with all API requests.
+The token is cached and refreshed automatically when expired.

-The credential includes a built-in test that validates connectivity to your Tuoni server.
-In Basic mode, it tests against `/api/v1/agents`.
-In JWT mode, it performs a login to verify credentials and obtain a token.
+The credential includes a built-in test that validates connectivity to your Tuoni server by performing a login and querying the agents endpoint.

 ## Operations